NeumannDirk/MetamodelAntipatternSPI/README.md

 <img src="https://github.com/NeumannDirk/MetamodelAntipatternSPI/blob/main/pictures/uml.svg" width="700" height="700"/>
 </p>

-As indicated, the MainAnalyzer uses the AnalyzerInterfaceLoader to find all implementations of the interfaces Antipattern and Metric.
-These are then applied to the metamodels loaded by the MetamodelLoader.
-The antipattern and metrics can use some helper methods (MetamodelHelper) to deal with the metemodels, retrieve the needed information and write the results into an AnalysisResult-object which is provided from the MainAnalyzer.
-The package "concurrentExecution" contains the needed class to parallelize the analysis and to evaluate how big the performance boost is.<mark>Marked text</mark>
+As indicated, the `MainAnalyzer` uses the `AnalyzerInterfaceLoader` to find all implementations of the interfaces `Antipattern` and `Metric`.
+These are then applied to the metamodels loaded by the `MetamodelLoader`.
+The antipattern and metrics can use some helper methods (`MetamodelHelper`) to deal with the metamodels, retrieve the needed information and write the results into an `AnalysisResult`-object which is provided from the `MainAnalyzer`.
+The package `concurrentExecution` contains the needed class to parallelize the analysis and to evaluate how big the performance boost is.